LuqmanAristio/shortened-url/README.md

 - Shorten long URLs
 - Redirect to the original URL
-- Store and retrieve URLs from MongoDB
+- Store and retrieve URLs from DB
 - Simple and clean RESTful API

 ## Technologies Used

 - Go (Golang)
 - Fiber framework
-- MongoDB
+- MySQL

-- Dotenv for environment variable management
+Feel free to modified if you interested!